mckinsey/vizro/vizro-core/docs/pages/user-guides/assets.md

 ## Overwrite CSS properties for specific pages
 To style components for a specific page, use the page's `id` in CSS selectors.
 By default, this is the [same as the page `title`](pages.md), but such a value might not be a valid CSS identifier.
 A suitable `id` must be unique across all models in the dashboard and should contain only alphanumeric characters, hyphens (`-`) and underscores (`_`).
 In particular, note that spaces are _not_ allowed.

 Suppose you want to hide the page title on one page only.
 Here's how you can achieve this:

-1. Provide a valid `id` to the `Page`, for example `Page(id="page-with-hidden-title", title="Page with hidden title", ...)`.
+1. Give a valid `id` to the `Page`, for example `Page(id="page-with-hidden-title", title="Page with hidden title", ...)`.
-2. Identify the CSS class or ID you need to target.
-To hide the page title, you need to hide the container with the ID `right-header`.
+2. Identify the CSS class or CSS `id` you need to target.
+To hide the page title, you need to hide the container with the `id `right-header`.
 3. Use the `id` in combination with CSS selectors to change the relevant CSS properties.
 4. Add your custom css file to the `assets` folder as explained above.